 The other side of my photography is more straight and documentary, aiming to show a personal view of the things and people I come across.
 The images here include both aspects.

-Much of my personal work is made on film, often black & white, and hand printed; though any technique is only a means to an end, and I will use whatever medium is most appropriate for the outcome.
+My personal work is made using both analogue and digital processes, sometimes a combination of the two; though any technique is only a means to an end, and I will use whatever medium is most appropriate for the outcome.